Kalkberg/Learning/README.md

 ColorRamp.py - Learned how to make custom color ramps.
 Code mainly sourced from StackOverflow answer linked in code.

+Country_Poll.py - Make plots from the ramen ranker database.
+Uses cartopy library to color countries by values extracted from the database.

 extract_sar.py - Takes ENVI or ERS SAR data obtained from WinSAR, extracts, and renames files for use in WIN5SAR.

 FTP_Download.py - Simple script to browse an FTP website, and download some files.